3:00pm PINECAR RACES

 Registration is required.
 Read rules below and then click link to sign up.

-This is our first year on the Hill, so we don’t know how many participants to expect.
-We ask you to expect a bit of…chaos.
+As always, we don’t know how many participants to expect.
+We need registration ahead of time, and we ask you to expect a bit of…chaos.
 Stay tuned.

 THE RULES, Y’ALL.